nitzanhen/rhax/README.md

 rhax(x)
 ```

-`RhaxCore.of`, a static method of `RhaxCore`, accepts any value and wraps it in a `RhaxCore` instance.

-`RhaxCore`, as its name suggests, is the core of the library's functionality.
+These functions accept any value, wrap it in a `RhaxCore` instance and dynamically add methods to the instance, based on the value's type.
+`RhaxCore` as a class contains the methods common to all types.
+Aside from `RhaxCore`, a *type-specific class* exists for each data type that has special functionality, e.g. `ObjectRhax` or `NumberRhax`.

+> Avoid using the `RhaxCore` constructor, or any of the type-specific classes' constructors, directly.
+They're not intended to be called directly, and may result in unintended behavior.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)